Now tracking all 5 NYC boroughs

 How insurance agents use permit data

-Four steps from digest to revenue.
-Most agents complete this in under 30 minutes per week.
+Four steps from digest to review.
+Most agents can complete an initial scan in under 30 minutes per week.

 01